cqfd/monastic.io/_posts/2011-04-20-some-fun-with-recursion.markdown

 nicely into {1,2,3}, {1,3,2}; {2,1,3}, {2,3,1}; and {3,1,2}, {3,2,1}.

-We can generate all of the permutations that start with x by consing x onto all of the permutations of the rest of the list--the part that doesn't include x.
+We can generate all of the permutations that start with x by consing x onto all of the permutations of the rest of the list---the part that doesn't include x.

 Here's one way, again using the list monad.
 To use this you'll need to import the Data.List module, which includes the "\\" function; it does "list